How Much Time Do You Spend in the Car Working as a Real Estate Agent?

 Don’t Drive Yourself Crazy

-In my own personal survey of friends, family, and coworkers, nearly everybody I asked would rather take a ride in a clean well-kept Honda Pilot over an odious, garbage-filled, coffee-stained Range Rover.
+In our own personal survey of friends, family, and coworkers, nearly everybody asked would rather take a ride in a clean well-kept Honda Pilot over an odious, garbage-filled, coffee-stained Range Rover.
 If your current car needs a deep scrub, such as after an epic camping trip or years of hauling children around, look up a local auto detailer to get back on track.
 The Detail Geek on YouTube will give you plenty of inspiration to get cleaning (or to hire someone else to dig out all the old french fries squished in your back seat).

 Next, unless you absolutely love cars or just crave that new car smell, there’s almost no reason to purchase or lease a new vehicle.
 Advances in machine and manufacturing technology mean modern vehicles wear out less quickly.
 In most late model cars, 50,000 miles on the odometer is nothing, especially if the vehicle has been regularly serviced, so let somebody else take the depreciation hit.
 In general, the sweet spot for purchasing a used vehicle is three to five years old with about 75,000 miles or less.
 It’s also best practice to have a used car looked over by a local independent mechanic before you purchase, and service records are always a good sign that the vehicle will last.